MB-cole/MB-cole/README.md

 Hi there 👋 My name is Marquis as you could probably already tell.
-I am currently A Software/Web Dev student studying and Milwaukee Area Technical college -(school projects can be found under my name in Orgs, which are titled as classes)
+I am currently A Software/Web Dev student studying and Milwaukee Area Technical college

 - 🔭 I’m currently working on pursuing an Associate degree at MATC
     - programming languages i've tinkerd with in my studies include: Java, Js, "HTML", CSS, SQL,